Double Socket With Usb Output Review

 I have bought many plug in USB chargers over several years, and non have lasted beyond two or three years, so I will be surprised if this area of the product lasts much in excess of that period, especially as it appears to be powered 24/7 even without any external USB products connected.

 I will therefore award this product 3/5, it loses 2 points largely due to the current high cost of the product and the lack of a switch isolating the mains side of the USB circuit section.
 If the manufacturer does eventually add an on/off switch to control the power to the USB outlets then I would award the product 4/5.
-I would anticipate that eventually the product price will fall to a more realistic £6 or £7, so those intending on multiple purchases may wish to wait for a time.
+I would anticipate that eventually the product price will fall to a more realistic £6 or £7 when purchased from competitive stores, so those intending on multiple purchases may wish to wait for a time.

-I will add an update to this review in twelve months time, to comment on the overall robustness and longevity of the product, but at the moment the product is working and charging and will be put to daily use.
+I will add an update to this review from time to time, to comment on the overall robustness and longevity of the product, but at the moment the product is working and charging and will be put to daily use.

 Jan 2021 Update – Since I originally wrote this article, the price has dropped to below £10 in some sources, I’m also pleased to say that all but one of the products I installed are still working after a couple of years service – although these were at the premium end of the market at the time.